ModSnmp Manual - Troubleshooting

 It was not possible to deliver a UDP message.

-• Check that slave is listening.
+• Check that device is listening.

 "Error response: No path available to target"